theonejj/ansible-zfs_on_root/docs/dropbear-busybox-settings.md

 ```

 The only thing you'll be prompted for is the passphrase to decrypt the root pool.
 If entered incorrectly you will be given additional attempts.
 Once entered correctly the connection is closed and system boot sequence proceeds.
 The Dropbear SSH service will not be running once the system has booted.

+* NOTE: SSH clients have started to drop support for RSA keys.
+The `-o PubKeyAcceptedKeyTypes=+ssh-rsa` is required on such clients otherwise you will get an access denied trying to connect.

 [Back to README.md](../README.md)